A Many-Sorted Variant of Japaridze's Polymodal Provability Logic: Preliminaries

-We stress that $\Prf_n$ is chosen in such a way such that every number $y$ codes a proof of at most one formula and that every provable formula has arbitrarily long proofs.
+We assume that $\Prf_n^\pi$ is chosen in such a way such that every number $y$ codes a proof of at most one formula and that every provable formula has arbitrarily long proofs.